Initializing a FireflyClient instance¶

 Once a Firefly server has been identified, the connection parameters can be

-used to initialize a FireflyClient
+used to initialize a FireflyClient instance.
+By default, the value

-will be used as the server URL, if defined.
+of the environment variable FIREFLY_URL will be used as the server URL, if defined.
 If

-is not defined, the default server URL is http://localhost:8080/firefly
+FIREFLY_URL is not defined, the default server URL is http://localhost:8080/firefly

 which is often used for a Firefly server running locally.

-Optional arguments for initializing a FireflyClient
+Optional arguments for initializing a FireflyClient instance include channel

-and html_file
+and html_file.

-For a default server running locally, use localhost
+For a default server running locally, use localhost or 127.0.0.1 together

-with the port that the server is using, and append /firefly
+with the port that the server is using, and append /firefly.
+The default port is 8080.

 import firefly_client